Felix Delattre

 Conclusion

-Analyzing the proposal all together, it looks like the law would be beneficial for the end users – the consumers.
-And it is not surprising that the telecommunication companies are crying because they would loose part of their control and possibilities of economical exploitation over the Internet infrastructure.
-But the citizens, instead of paying attention to the complaints of these companies, which have only demonstrated that their interest is oriented to the profits, should rather demand loudly their rights and defend a uncontrolled Internet, mechanisms for the protection of the people's privacy and a real commitment to amplify the broadband network to a national level, include the principles of Net Neutrality and assure implementations that protect the environment.
+Taking the proposal as a whole, the law appears to be beneficial for end users — the consumers.
+It is no surprise that the telecommunications companies are complaining, as they stand to lose part of their control and economic exploitation of the Internet infrastructure.
+But citizens, rather than paying attention to the complaints of companies that have only ever demonstrated profit-oriented interests, should loudly demand their rights: an unconstrained Internet, mechanisms to protect people’s privacy, a genuine commitment to expanding the broadband network nationally, the inclusion of Net Neutrality principles, and implementations that protect the environment.